pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 3. Some Bluetooth devices use advertisements for their data.
 This requires C# code directly in the Blueooth Device Controller; there's no JSON description of the advertisement format.
 4. You can modify the resulting files.
 However, once modified, the code cannot be usefully regenerated.

-# Syntx for the template file
+# Syntax for the template file

 A typical template will always have a format  like this: